• Skip to primary navigation

 Agriculture investing

-If you want to invest in agriculture, what are the best ways to get started?
+If you want to invest in farming and agriculture, what are the best ways to get started?
 There are actually quite a few.
 Agriculture investing is also called farmland investing.
 It includes farmland and timberland.
 Farmland includes land for livestock grazing, plants, and even hemp.
 Farmland that is used to raise livestock and cultivate plants sell their products as a food source.

 Some agriculture investments are more illiquid than others but can have higher potential returns.
 Some agriculture investments require that you be an accredited investor.
 There are quite a few options to choose from when it comes to investing in agriculture.